A university for the world

 Through our strategic university partnerships, research collaborations, joint degrees, and student exchange and study abroad programmes, we are creating the opportunity for the sharing of knowledge and new ways of learning.

-Key priority partnerships with the Universities of Hong Kong and Sydney, McGill University, Columbia University, Leuphana University of Lüneburg, Radboud University and the Smithsonian Institution bring our inspiring people together, while partnerships with the Singapore Institute of Technology, Nankai University and the University of Electronic Science & Technology of China (UESTC) mean that we continue to extend our global footprint through innovative transnational education.
+Key partnerships with institutions all over the world such as the University of Sydney, the University of Hong Kong, McGill University, the University of the West Indies, and Radboud University bring our inspiring people together, while partnerships with the Singapore Institute of Technology, Nankai University and the University of Electronic Science & Technology of China (UESTC) mean that we continue to extend our global footprint through innovative transnational education.

 We currently have 420 study abroad and exchange partners.
 Our students are more internationally mobile than ever before, while we work hard to internationalise the experience of gaining a Glasgow degree for all of our students.